- It is used to treat skin cancer.

 - Tell your doctor if you have signs of high blood sugar like confusion, feeling sleepy, more thirst, more hungry, passing urine more often, flushing, fast breathing, or breath that smells like fruit.

-- Very bad health problems like some organ problems can happen with this drug.
-This includes lung, liver, thyroid gland, pituitary gland, adrenal gland, kidney, and muscle problems.
-A very bad rash may also happen.
+- Severe health problems like some organ problems can happen with this drug.
+This includes lung, liver, thyroid gland, pituitary, adrenal, pancreas, kidney, and muscle problems.
+Nerve problems or a very bad rash may also happen.
 Sometimes, these problems have been deadly.
 These problems may happen anytime during treatment or after treatment has stopped.
 Talk with the doctor.

 - A certain brain problem has happened with this drug.
 Rarely, this has been deadly.
 Call your doctor right away if you are confused, sleepy, very tired or weak, or have a fever, hallucinations, memory problems, seizures, stiff neck, or very bad headache.